 Besides the aesthetic benefit, in regards to total health aspect: whenever a tooth is lost, it is best to restore the missing tooth as soon as possible within one month of healing.
 If the time elapse is longer, the teeth next to the missing teeth will shift AND the opposing tooth can extrude down into the empty space.
-This domino effect causes interference on your bite, and due to shift on the axial inclination of teeth, gum or Periodontal disease can start, however none of these conditions reveal any discomfort to the patient, until it is in the advanced stage, and host of many other problems occur.
-Usually after extraction of teeth, It is highly advisable to even have a temporary bridge placed as soon as possible, within one or two weeks to stop shifting of teeth, and prevent bite damage, until the area of extraction heals, and the one is ready to replace the temporary bridge with the final permanent bridge.
+This domino effect causes interference on your bite, and due to shift on the axial inclination of teeth, gum or Periodontal disease can start, however, none of these conditions reveal any discomfort to the patient, until it is in the advanced stage, and host of many other problems occur.
+Usually after extraction of teeth, It is highly advisable to even have a temporary bridge placed as soon as possible, within one or two weeks to stop shifting of teeth, and prevent bite damage, until the area of extraction heals, and the one is ready to replace the temporary bridge with the final permanent dental bridges.

 Fixed Bridge vs Dental Implant